rawann31/GSoC2024-Report/README.md

 One of the key challenges in coastline extraction is the application of the Normalized Difference Water Index (NDWI), a widely used remote sensing index for identifying water bodies.
 However, using a single threshold across an entire image often results in suboptimal accuracy.
 To address this, I implemented a sliding window approach combined with Otsu thresholding, which dynamically adjusts thresholds over localized regions of the image.
 This method has shown promising improvements in accuracy.

-The newly generated labeled data, derived from this approach, will be used to retrain the DeepWaterMap algorithm, replacing the original Global Surface Water data.
+The newly generated labeled data, derived from this approach, will be used to retrain the .[DeepWaterMap algorithm](https://github.com/isikdogan/deepwatermap), replacing the original Global Surface Water data.
 This project aims to produce a more accurate and reliable tool for coastline detection, which is crucial for monitoring and mitigating coastal erosion in vulnerable areas like Alaska.